catseye/Robin/doc/Robin.md

 There are two values of Boolean type, `#t`, representing truth, and `#f`, representing falsehood.
 By convention, an identifier which ends in `?` is a macro or function which evaluates to a Boolean.
-The `@if` intrinsic expects a Boolean expression as its first argument.
+The `if` intrinsic expects a Boolean expression as its first argument.

 Booleans always evaluate to themselves.